6 Things You Shouldn??t Do With Your Teeth

 The whole point of brushing is to keep the teeth in top-notch shape to do what they are meant to do, eating and chewing.
 But there is a wrong way to do it, that will cause more harm than good.
 Excessive brushing, for example, is not a good idea since it can make your teeth more sensitive than they should be.
 Using a brush with soft bristles in addition to your fluoride toothpaste is good enough to cleanse your mouth.

 Apart from brushing, you can pick up other healthy cleansing habits such as flossing.
 Doing it once a day is enough to remove food particles that your bristles cannot reach.
 Also, avoid brushing your teeth immediately after eating.
 That’s because you run the risk of destroying your teeth by adding more acid.
-Wait for about 30 minutes for your saliva to naturally mineralise your mouth before going in.
+Wait for about 30 minutes for your saliva to naturally mineralize your mouth before going in.

 Even the toughest things have vulnerabilities and for your teeth, hard objects are a risk.
 They might not completely break the tooth, but you might experience a little chipping.
 It can become satisfying to chomp down on those crunchy textures since you don’t see the effects immediately.
 With time, however, your teeth will become fractured and weak.
 So slow down on the ice, popcorn kernels and seeds that look and taste delicious.

 Now this one needs to be announced with a megaphone because a lot of people can relate.
 Do you remember the last time you opened a bottle of soft drink with your teeth?
 If you do, then take a seat and carefully read this.
 Please don’t do it again!
 Your teeth are meant for chewing and eating, and that’s it.
-Otherwise, there wouldn’t be any bottle openers, scissors, knives etc. Yes, it might be convenient, but the long term effects are not pretty.
+Otherwise, there wouldn’t be any bottle openers, scissors, knives etc. Yes, it might be convenient, but the long-term effects are not pretty.
 Not only will you hurt your teeth, but your gums may also suffer, and you’ll need more trips to the dentist than necessary.

 Your sweet tooth can easily take you one step closer to many oral problems if you don’t put a limit on how much sugar you consume.
-Candy, soda, and other sweet snacks are really not good for your teeth, especially in excess.
+Candy, soda, and other sweet snacks are not good for your teeth, especially in excess.
 The fact is that it is irresistible and almost impossible to cut out sugar from your diet.
-But moderation is possible and so start by gradually cutting your intake of some of these things if you can.
+But moderation is possible so start by gradually cutting your intake of some of these things if you can.

-You might realise that you are consuming some things out of impulse or habit and so start with those.
+You might realize that you are consuming some things out of impulse or habit so start with those.
 Then gradually replace them with healthier options like water.
 You can also decide to clean your teeth after taking sticky candy, for example, which can sit in your teeth and become a breeding ground for bacteria.

 Apart from nail-biting, another thing that people use to cope when they are nervous is teeth grinding or clenching.
 Some even go the extra mile to bite the inside of their cheeks or lips.
 While the act can be unconscious for some, all of it is bad for your teeth, and so you’ll have to make a conscious effort to put a stop to it.
-You’re likely to wear of your enamel when you grind your teeth, and you’re also injuring your jaw by biting your cheeks and lips.
-This might lead to gum disease and headaches, and you might need to be examined by the doctor.
+You’re likely to wear off your enamel when you grind your teeth, and you’re also injuring your jaw by biting your cheeks and lips.
+This might lead to gum disease and headaches, and you might need to be examined by a doctor.

 References: